 Now, my accommodation for tonight was the only one I had to pay in advance, along with lengthy booking forms, whereas the others were fine with a simple email using google translate.
 It was a world girl scout centre, out on the edge of Adelboden, and it was a bit weird.
 I mean it in the nicest way possible, but it felt a bit like I’d walked into a cult.
 Everyone was weirdly chirpy and smiley (perhaps they were just American), they held hands and sung a lot, and said a lot of oaths.

-Our Chalet: £55 for a single room.
-Pay-for-wifi, bedding provided, english, self-cater.
+Our Chalet: £55 for a single room, bedding provided, self-cater.

 Day 12 – Adelboden – Lenk